 After World War II, the emphasis switched to beef production.
 Strict tests for growth, temperament, fertility, and calving ease were implemented in the 1960s, resulting in the breed as we know it today.
 The first Blondes came to the United States in 1972, adding yet another genetic option for cow/calf producers.

 The Blonde is a gentle, easy-to-manage breed.
-Even bulls have a reputation for good temperaments.
+Even the bulls have a reputation for good temperaments.
 Be careful around cows with calves, however.
 The Blonde d’Aquitaine cow is noted for her extremely protective nature.

 Few health problems plague this breed.
 The Blonde d’Aquitaine is generally quite hardy.